beshu-tech/readonlyrest-docs/elasticsearch.md

    ```yaml
    groups: [ 'x1', '@{header:group}#{to_uppercase}' ]
    ```

+**💡 Didn't find the function you are looking for?**

+We can easily extend the function list.
+If you need any new function/mechanism that cannot be obtained using the supported functions, let us know about it in our [forum](https://forum.readonlyrest.com/).
+We will consider adding the proper implementation.

 #### Variable function aliases

 Sometimes, the function chain may be very complex or occur multiple times in ACL.